CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 ```bash
 sudo systemctl reload prometheus
 ```
 Any alerts related to postgres_exporter can also be removed from the files contained in the default alert files location `/etc/prometheus/alert-rules.d/`.
-Note the default original example alert file had been named `crunchy-alert-rules-pg.yml`
+Note the default example alert file had been named `crunchy-alert-rules-pg.yml`

 ### Grafana

-Version 5.x of pgMonitor ups the minimum required version of Grafana to 10.4.
-It also removed dashboards related to postgres_exporter and added new ones for sql_exporter.
+Version 5.x of pgMonitor raises the minimum required version of Grafana to 10.4.
+It also removes dashboards related to postgres_exporter and adds new ones for sql_exporter.
 If you are simply using the dashboards provided by pgMonitor, the easiest method to update is to simply remove the old ones and install the new ones.

-If you are using Crunchy packages, simply uninstall the old packages.
+If you are using Crunchy-provided packages, simply uninstall the old packages.
 It's recommended to follow the non-package removal process below as well to ensure things are cleaned up properly.

 | Package Name              | Description                                                       |
 |---------------------------|-------------------------------------------------------------------|
 | pgmonitor-grafana-extras  | Crunchy configurations for datasource & dashboard provisioning    |

-If you didn't use the Crunchy packages, ensure the files in the following folder are removed
+If you didn't use the Crunchy-provided packages, ensure the files in the following folder are removed:

 ```
 | System Location |